ramtinak/InstagramApiSharp/README.md

 Wiki page coming soon...

 ## License
 Do whatever you want to do!
+Except changing library name!!!!

 ## Terms and conditions
 - Use this Api at your own risk.